Bookmark and Share

-The festivals listed below are a few of the largest of New Caledonia’s many festivals that take place during the year.
-Besides the larger regional and national events, most villages will have special events and celebrations throughout the year, often related to food, harvest, sport or religion.
+New Caledonia holidays and festivals take place throughout the year.
+Besides the larger regional and national events, most villages will have special celebrations often related to food, harvest, sport, or religion.

 Yam Festivals

 The yam has great importance in New Caledonia, particularly to the Kanak people.
-Yams are present in all important events such as births, deaths, and marriages.
-There are several yam festivals that take place across New Caledonia between February and April, when each village celebrates the harvest.
-The Nouméa yam festival usually takes place mid-April and features a parade and carnival, exhibitions, concerts, dancing and tastings.
+Yams are present in all important events such as births, deaths and marriages.
+There are several yam festivals that take place across the country between February and April, when each village celebrates the harvest.
+The Nouméa yam festival in mid-April features a parade, carnival, exhibitions, concerts, dancing, and tastings.

 Omelette Festival